Coffee Farming: Expert Coffee Land Management Tips

 Farming 06: Managing Coffee Land - Helena Coffee Vietnam

-Farming 06: Managing Coffee Land – Whole Farming is a special column from Helena Coffee Vietnam that provides an overview of what you can and/or can’t control, as well as how to exercise what controls you can to create a sustainable crop and a good cup of coffee.
+Farming 06: Managing Coffee Land – Whole Farming is a particular column from Helena Coffee Vietnam that provides an overview of what you can and can’t control and how to exercise what controls you can to create a sustainable crop and a good cup of coffee.

-Erosion and soil leaching during coffee cultivation is the cause of the deterioration of coffee soil fertility.
+Erosion and soil leaching during coffee cultivation cause the deterioration of coffee soil fertility.

-Coffee can be grown on soils with different slopes, but it is necessary to pay attention to erosion management solutions, typically in the Central Highlands, Vietnam with heavy and concentrated rain conditions.
+Coffee can be grown on soils with different slopes.
+Still, paying attention to erosion management solutions is necessary, typically in the Central Highlands, Vietnam, with severe and concentrated rain conditions.

 The higher the slope, the longer the slope length, the greater the rainfall, the greater the frequency of rain, and the greater the amount of soil loss due to erosion.